-99. Heron Corporation, a calendar year, accrual basis taxpayer, provides the following information for this year and asks you to prepare Schedule M-1:
+99. Heron Corporation, a calendar year, accrual basis taxpayer, provides the following information for this year and asks © 2017 Cengage Learning.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.
+Page 48 you to prepare Schedule M-1.

-Net income per books (after-tax) \$239,700 Taxable income 195,000 Federal income tax liability 59,300 Interest income from tax-exempt bonds 5,000 Interest paid on loan incurred to purchase tax-exempt bonds 2,000 Life insurance proceeds received as a result of death of Heron's 100,000 president Premiums paid on policy on life of Heron's president 4,500 Excess of capital losses over capital gains 2,000 Retained earnings at beginning of year 375,000 Cash dividends paid 90,000 Tax depreciation in excess of book depreciation 7,500
+Net income per books (after-tax) Taxable income Federal income tax liability Interest income from tax-exempt bonds Interest paid on loan incurred to purchase tax-exempt bonds \$239,700 195,000 59,300 5,000 2,000 100,000 Life insurance proceeds received as a result of death of Heron's president Premiums paid on policy on life of Heron's president 4,500 Excess of capital loss 2,000 Retained earnings at beginning of year 375,000 Cash dividends paid none of healt downsistion 90,000 Tax depreciation in excess of book depreciation 7,500 ANSWER: Net income per books is reconciled to taxable income as follows: Net income per books (after tax) \$239,700 Plus: Items that decreased net income per boo taxable income ks but did not affect + Federal income tax liability 59,300 + Excess of capital losses over capital gains 2,000 + Interest paid on loan incurred to purchase tax-exempt bonds 2,000 + Premiums paid on policy on life of preside ent of the corporation 4,500

-ANSWER: Net income per books is reconciled to taxable income as follows:
+Minus: Items that increased net income per books but did not

-Net income per books (after tax) \$239,700 Plus: Items that decreased net income per books but did not affect taxable income + Federal income tax liability 59,300 + Excess of capital losses over capital gains 2,000 + Interest paid on loan incurred to purchase tax-exempt bonds 2,000 + Premiums paid on policy on life of president of the corporation 4,500 Subtotal \$307,500 Minus: Items that increased net income per books but did not affect taxable income Interest income from tax-exempt bonds (5,000) - Life insurance proceeds received as a result of the death of the corporate president (100,000) Tax depreciation in excess of book depreciation (7,500) Taxable income \$195,000
+- Life insurance proceeds received as a result of the death of affect taxable income the corporate president